lkcozy/code-notes/notes/communication/writing/writing_tech.md

 - The `underlying` cause of this outage also impacted many internal tools, `complicating` our attempts to quickly `diagnose` and resolve the problem.
 - This disruption to network traffic had a `cascading` effect on the way our data centers communicate, bringing our services to a `halt`(stop).
 - Working extra hours or weekends should only happen on go live situations.
 All the other deadlines on projects are artificial and only there because the plan has it.
+- A complex system that works is `invariably`(always) found to have evolved from a simple system that worked.
+- I think we entrepreneurs are `vulnerable`(easy) to admiring the results rather than the process.
+- Some tools are good for high performance and scaling, but hard to work with, `whereas` others are easy to work with but are not as fast as other tools.
+- It `won't be worth` worrying about the cost `at the scale` of a few messages.

 ## Blockchain